-- (1) Composed of the 2012 Option Plan, pursuant to which 300,751 ordinary shares are issuable upon exercise of outstanding options and rights at a weighted average exercise price of \$1.90, and the 2014 Stock Incentive Plan, pursuant to which 2,166,648 ordinary shares are issuable upon exercise of outstanding options and rights at a weighted average exercise price of \$6.25.
-At March 31, 2020, 299,777 ordinary shares remain available for future issuance under the 2014 Stock Incentive Plan. - (2) On February 5, 2020, in connection with the appointment of Mr. Peter Buhler as our Chief Financial Officer, we granted Mr. Buhler 50,000 restricted share units and 25,000 options to purchase ordinary shares at an exercise price of \$7.57 per share.
-The grants, which were issued outside of our 2014 Stock Incentive Plan, were approved by our Board of Directors and the Remuneration Committee of our Board pursuant to the inducement grant exception under Nasdaq Rule 5635(c)(4), as an inducement that is material to Mr. Buhler's entering into employment with our company.
-The restricted share units and the options vest in three equal installments on each first, second and third anniversary of the grant date.
+- (1) Composed of the 2012 Option Plan, pursuant to which 163,715 ordinary shares are issuable upon exercise of outstanding options and rights at a weighted average exercise price of \$2.90, and the 2014 Stock Incentive Plan, pursuant to which 2,549,479 ordinary shares are issuable upon exercise of outstanding options and rights at a weighted average exercise price of \$5.27.
+At March 31, 2021, 538,089 ordinary shares remain available for future issuance under the 2014 Stock Incentive Plan. - (2) On September 1, 2020, in connection with the appointment of Dr. Catherine Larue and Dr. Isabelle Buckle to our Board of Directors, we granted each of Dr. Larue and Dr. Buckle 20,790 options to purchase ordinary shares at an exercise price of \$4.81 per share.
+These grants, which were issued outside of our 2014 Stock Incentive Plan, were approved by our Board of Directors and the Remuneration Committee of our Board of Directors pursuant to the inducement grant exception under Nasdaq Rule 5635(c)(4), as an inducement that is material to Dr. Larue and Dr. Buckle joining our Board of Directors.
+The options vest in three equal installments on each first, second and third anniversary of the grant date.
 The options have a term of ten years and will be forfeited if not exercised before the expiration of their term.
-In addition, in the event Mr Buhler's employment is terminated, any restricted share units or options not vested shall be forfeited upon termination.
+In addition, in the event Dr. Larue's or Dr. Buckle's Board service is terminated, any options not vested shall be forfeited upon termination.